ThomasD96/automatic_sampler/README.md

 # Internal sampling-tool
-Python script which samples either SVN, SAP or Excel files based on input parameters.
+Python script which samples either SVN, SAP or Excel files based on input parameters from user.